qiyu1987/IbHomework/ib-computer-model-list.md

 - Fix the formatting/indentation
 - Remove unnecessary code.

-The app should be runnable simply by cloning the repository, installing the dependencies, and running `yarn start`.
+The app should be runnable simply by cloning the repository, installing the dependencies, and running `npm run start`.

 ## Step 0 - Setup